6 Signage Design Tips You Will Want Today

 2. Avoid Visual Clutter

-3. Create Balance Between Text and Graphics and Think About Viewing Distance
+3. Create a Balance Between Text and Graphics and Think About Viewing Distance

 4. Use Appropriately Contrasting Colors